By Vicky · Published Mar. 7th, 2021 · Updated Nov. 23rd, 2022

 Injisuthi Camp is a great rest camp with plenty of hikes in the middle of the Drakensberg Mountains, surrounded by fantastic scenery.
 There are huts and a large campsite, and plenty of walks to do.
 Fishing is popular, and there’s a great pool in the river for cooling off.

 Injisuthi Camp is a rest camp in the central Drakensberg.
 You need a car to get here.
 Google says it’s 3 hours from Durban and 5 hours from Johannesburg.
 If coming from Johannesburg, I’d recommend staying on the N3 highway as far as Estcourt before heading towards the mountains.
 The non-highway roads in this area are often much slower than Google suggests.
 It’s useful to have a real map that distinguishes between paved and unpaved roads.
 Check out our article on the best road maps of South Africa.

 A roughly 4 km section of the approach road is unpaved, though with no real technical difficulties.
 4x4s are recommended, though we saw many normal saloon cars at the camp.
 Once you officially enter the park, there’s 7 km of tar.
 When we drove here in late 2020, the tarred section was worse than the unpaved section because of all the potholes.

 - Summers are cool, winters very cold.
 In summer there are regular afternoon thunderstorms.
 Lightning can be dangerous, so setting off early, and getting back before the afternoon storms is a good idea.

 - There’s no phone signal in the park.

 - Injisuthi Camp only has a basic shop.
-Estcourt is the nearest large town, and the last place to get non-essentials.
+Estcourt is the nearest large town and the last place to buy non-essentials.

 - Gate times: 5am-7pm summer (Oct-Mar), 6am-6pm winter (Apr-Sep).